Review: Tour Edge Exotics CB4 3-wood

 Just looking at the CB4 you can see that this is a players club.
 It is not for the slicer or for the golfer who needed help hitting 3-wood shots, this is for the player who already hits a solid 3-wood and just wants something a little better.

-Tour Edge guarantees 20 extra yards with this 3-wood.
+Tour Edge guarantees 20 extra yards with this 3-wood and their C721 Driver.
 While that guarantee is up for debate, there is no doubt that it is the longest 3-wood I have ever hit.
 The length comes from a combo of elements of the head design.
 The first of which has to be the combo brazed titanium face.
 Most 3-woods on the market are stainless steel.
 But Tour Edge has used a technique of bonding the titanium cup face to the body.
 This creates the hottest 3-wood face on the market.
 This titanium face is also the reason this 3-wood costs more than others.

 Another feature creating great length is the cg placement.
 This is not for the golfer in need of elevation help.
 This 3-wood has a higher cg for lower, stronger ball flight.
 I didn’t find it hard to hit, but I could see some golfers who have trouble elevating the ball, this would not work well for them.

 The face angle is open 1* favoring the golfer that hooks the ball.
 This club is not a slicers friend.
 The face is fairly forgiving, but you need to be in control of your swing to get the benefits of this club.
 The sole of this 3-wood is slightly v-ed.
 Meaning the center bottom is a little taller than the edges.
 I was very easy to hit from any lie, I could even bomb it out of the rough.